WitherDoggie/forgotten-forest/README.md

     - There is nothing I can do about this.
 Most of the world generation additions in this mod are done via datapack.
       This is a warning Mojang added to the game.
 The world generation additions in this mod have been tested and no major issues have been found.
       You can use [Disable Custom Worlds Advice](https://www.curseforge.com/minecraft/mc-mods/fabric-disable-custom-worlds-advice) to remove this warning if you wish.

+- Is this compatible with X mod?
+  - I can't guarantee compatibility with all mods.
+Nothing is done in this mod to intentionally break compatibility.
+If you find an incompatibility, please
+     open an issue and I'll see what I can do to improve compatibility.